rgauravs/Calculator/README.md

 # 📌 Features
 ✅ Perform addition, subtraction, multiplication, and division.

 ✅ Responsive design for desktop and mobile devices.

 ✅ User-friendly interface with real-time calculations.

 ✅ Built using HTML, CSS, and JavaScript.

 # 🛠 Technologies Used
 Frontend: HTML, CSS, JavaScript

-Styling: CSS (or Bootstrap/Tailwind CSS)
+Styling: CSS

-Logic: Vanilla JavaScript for handling calculations
+Logic: JavaScript for handling calculations

 ## Screenshot